Memory that learns what works. So you can do more of it.

 1. It learns from results: When something helps you, Roampal remembers.
 When it doesn't work, it learns from that too.
 Regular AI just stores what you said.

 2. Local-first privacy: Your data stays on your machine.
-No cloud servers, no recurring subscriptions ($9.99 one-time payment).
+No cloud servers, no recurring subscriptions. roampal-core is free and open source.
+Desktop is a one-time $9.99 purchase.

-3. True ownership: You own your data, your models, your memory.
+3. True ownership: You own your data and your memory.
 Export everything anytime.
 No vendor lock-in.

 What models does it support?